Sinchana-k/Raft-3D/README.md

 ## Technologies Used

-- Language: Go (recommended), Python, or Java (with manual FSM support)
+- Language: Go
-- Raft Library: hashicorp/raft, dragonboat, openraft, or similar
+- Raft Library: hashicorp/raft
 - REST API: HTTP Server of your chosen language
 - Optional: Docker or multi-process setup for simulating nodes